timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-06-20
+# Today is 2019-06-21

 ## Objectives for the day:

-- Better raid effects for the stream helper app with more fun.
+- Continue to work on the mockup and polishing it.

 ## Purpose

-- Bring more value to the stream, have some fun.
+- Bring the vision of "Turbo Boom!" to life.